-GFB announces 2018 Board of Directors
+GFB Announces 2018 Board of Directors

-Georgia Farm Bureau (GFB) voting delegates elected the organization’s 2018 board of directors Dec.
+MACON, Ga. - Georgia Farm Bureau (GFB) voting delegates elected the organization’s 2018 board of directors Dec.
 5 during the 80th Annual GFB Convention held on Jekyll Island.

-GFB President Gerald Long continues to serve the two-year term GFB members elected him to in December 2016.
+GFB President Gerald Long continues to serve the two-year term GFB members elected him to last December.
 Long, of Bainbridge, raises cattle and grows peanuts, vegetables, corn, cotton, hay, small grains and timber with his family on their farm near Bainbridge.
 He has served on the GFB Board of Directors in various roles since 1999 and is a Decatur County Farm Bureau director.
 In addition to his Farm Bureau leadership, Long is a member of the Georgia Cattlemen’s Association and is a past treasurer of the Georgia Beef Board.

-GFB members in the organization’s North Georgia Region re-elected Bernard Sims of Catoosa County to represent their region on the Georgia Farm Bureau Board of Directors for his fourth three-year term.
+GFB members in the organization’s North Georgia Region re-elected Bernard Sims of Catoosa County to represent their region on the Georgia Farm Bureau Board of Directors for his fourth, three-year term.
 The GFB North Georgia Region is comprised of 49 counties in the upper third of Georgia.
 Sims, who ran unopposed, serves as the Catoosa County Farm Bureau president, and grows turf grass, small grains, strawberries and hay and raises cattle.

 GFB voting delegates re-designated Robert Fountain Jr. of Emanuel County as the organization’s 1st vice president as he begins serving the third year of his third consecutive three-year term as Middle Georgia vice president.
 The GFB Middle Georgia Region is comprised of 56 counties in the middle third of Georgia.
 Fountain has held the position since 2009 and previously held the position from 1997 to 2006.
 He is the third generation to own his family’s farm located in Emanuel and Johnson counties.
 He raises cattle, hay, timber, small grains and pecans.